QuickMMCTest - Quick Multiple Monte Carlo Testing: Methods

 \texttt{QuickMMCTest} sequentially draws samples for all hypotheses.
 The number of further samples drawn for each $H_{0i}$ is proportional to $w_i$ in each iteration, where $i \in \{ 1,\ldots,m \}$.
 This ensures that hypotheses already having a very stable decision only receive few new samples.

-\texttt{QuickMMCTest} has two parameters chosen by the user, the total number of samples $K$ the algorithm is allowed to spend and the total number of iterations $n_{\max}$ (and thus the number of posterior updates).
+\texttt{QuickMMCTest} has five parameters chosen by the user.
+The first two are the total number of samples $K \in \N$ the algorithm is allowed to spend as well as the algorithm's total number of iterations $n_{\max} \in \N$ (and thus the number of posterior updates).
 These two parameters determine $\Delta=K/n_{\max}$, the number of samples allocated in each iteration.
 Alternative approaches in which $\Delta$ varies over time are possible.
+Furthermore, the parameter $R \in \N$ needs to be provided which controls the number of replicates used to estimate the weights $w_i$ and \texttt{QuickMMCTest} depends on the choice of the multiple testing procedure $h$ as defined in Section \ref{subsection_setting}.
+Last, the testing threshold is provided as a function $\alpha: [0,1]^m \rightarrow \R$ which may either be constant (that is, $\alpha(p)=\alpha^\ast \in \R$ independent of $p$, where $\alpha^\ast$ is a known constant) or a function of the p-values $p=(p_1,\ldots,p_m)$.
+In the latter case, the threshold function $\alpha$ is used in Algorithm \ref{algorithm_quickmmctest} to compute a point estimate of the unknown testing threshold $\alpha(p^\ast)$ in each iteration of the inner loop computing the weights (lines $6-9$).

 \texttt{QuickMMCTest} uses residual sampling \citep{LiuChen1998} to guarantee a deterministic minimal allocation of samples to each hypothesis.
 After normalising the weights $w_i$, we first draw $\lfloor w_i\Delta \rfloor$ samples for each $H_{0i}$, $i \in \{ 1,\ldots,m \}$.
 The remaining $\Delta - \sum_{j=1}^m \lfloor w_j\Delta \rfloor$ samples are then allocated one sample at a time with weights proportional to $(w_1\Delta - \lfloor w_1\Delta \rfloor, \ldots, w_m\Delta - \lfloor w_m\Delta \rfloor)$.